AraBlocks/AIPs/proposals/0000-aip-process.md

 # Summary
 [summary]: #summary

-The Ara Improvement Proposal ("AIP") process is inspired by the DEP process outlined by the open source Dat project.
-It is how consensus around technical enhancements and organizational process can be reached ultimately improving Ara.
+The ARA Improvement Proposal ("AIP") process is inspired by the DEP process outlined by the open source Dat project.
+It is how consensus around technical enhancements and organizational process can be reached ultimately improving ARA.

 # Motivation